Learning Unified Distance Metric Across Diverse Data Distributions with Parameter-Efficient Transfer Learning: Unified Metric Learning

+UML encounters a new challenge -- \emph{dataset imbalance}, arising when integrating datasets of substantially different sizes, as shown in Table~\ref{tab:dataset_stats}.
+The imbalance occurs naturally due to the varying nature of data types and the difficulty of class labeling.
+For example, data of everyday objects are easier to collect and annotate compared to those of fine-grained object classes or those requiring expert knowledge.
+This leads to a disparity in the number of samples available in each dataset.
+In metric learning, this imbalance causes a substantial portion of samples in each batch to come from larger datasets, leading the model to excessively focus on relations on the dataset, thereby introducing a dataset bias.

-Another challenge for UML is that \emph{the class-discriminative features are not shared across all datasets.} This challenge arises due to the disparity between different data distributions since each distribution has its own characteristics that define relations between its samples, which could conflict with those of the other distributions.
-For instance, while color may be a crucial characteristic for differentiating between bird species, it may impede distinguishing between different vehicle types.
+Another challenge in UML is that \emph{class-discriminative features are not shared across all datasets.} This challenge arises due to the disparity between different data distributions since each distribution has its own characteristics that define relations between its samples, which could conflict with those of the other distributions.
+For instance, while color may be crucial for differentiating between bird species, it may impede distinguishing between different vehicle types.
 Thus, training with a unified dataset may lead to two potential problems.
-First, if the model focuses on class-discriminative features that are specific to a certain data distribution, it may have a negative impact on datasets where those features are not relevant.
-Second, if the model attends to the commonalities shared among all datasets, its discriminability for fine-grained differences between samples may diminish.
+First, if the model focuses on class-discriminative features that are specific to a certain data distribution, it may harm datasets where those features are not relevant.
+Second, if the model attends to the commonalities shared among all datasets, its discriminability for capturing fine-grained differences between samples may diminish.

 Moreover, UML still has a challenge in \emph{generalization to unseen classes}, inherited from conventional metric learning.
-However, this challenge becomes even more difficult as UML deals with diverse imbalanced distributions.
+However, this challenge becomes even more difficult as UML deals with diverse, imbalanced data distributions.
+Adopting the traditional strategy of training multiple models and subsequently ensembling them is a straightforward way to handle such diverse datasets without confronting the above challenges.
+However, this approach demands a vast number of parameters and substantial computational resources.
+Instead, we introduce a parameter-efficient approach that elegantly tackles all the challenges above.